chrisj42/webcheckers/docs/DesignDoc.md

 ![The WebCheckers Web Model Tier Classes](model_class_diagram.png)

 The model tier contains classes for all the components of a checkers game and game replay.
-Both inherit from the abstract class AbstractGame, which contains common attributes such as the players and board.
+Both extend from the abstract class AbstractGame, which contains common attributes such as the players and board.

 The GameReplay class stores all the moves for a game and contains methods for cycling through them.
 These moves are broken down into TurnReplay, all the moves in a turn, and MoveReplay, the move itself.